Editing join details

 1. Navigate to the Data Model page of the dataset.

-2. Click Edit Data Model to edit the data model.
+2. Click EDIT DATA MODEL to edit the model.

-3. Click the (link) icon beside the state_abbreviations connection.
+3. Click the (link) icon beside the connection you want to edit.

 The Join Details modal window appears.